carallon/io-module-developer-guide/source/guide/module-instances.rst

 To implement a function to perform the action, you implement the action's ``handler`` function, which is passed 2 arguments:

 * ``properties`` --- name/value pairs (string-indexed Lua table) of the action properties set by the user, as defined in the module configuration.
 * ``variables`` --- the variables captured by the trigger as an integer-indexed Lua table.
 Each variable is of the type ``Variant``.
-See the `Scripting API documentation <http://www.pharoscontrols.com/software_help/designer2/Default.htm#Help/Reference/Scripting/Variants.htm>`_ for information about Variants.
+See the :api_docs:`Scripting API documentation <lua-api/variant.html>` for information about Variants.
 See the Designer help for information about using variables in actions.

 You must return from the ``handler`` function as soon as possible else you risk reducing the refresh rate of the controller's playback engine.